IBM-Watson/wex-wdc-alchemylanguage/README.md

 Follow these steps to add the converter to Engine.

-1. In Engine, create a new XML Element.
+1. In Engine, create a new XML Element by ensuring you are on the **Configuration** tab of the admin tool and then clicking the "+" across from "XML" in the left menu.
 The element and name can have any value.
 2. Copy the entire contents of [function.vse-converter-alchemyapi-alchemylanguage-bluemix.xml](/engine/function.vse-converter-alchemyapi-alchemylanguage-bluemix.xml).
 3. Paste the copied XML into the Engine XML text box, replacing all text that was previously there.
 4. Save the converter configuration by clicking **OK**